beast-dev/doc/tutorials/travel_history/travel_history.md

 This information can be exploited, as we will show here, in order to yield more realistic reconstructions of virus spread, particularly when travelers from undersampled locations are included to mitigate sampling bias.

-## Data set
+## Example data set

-The example data set here consists of 9 SARS-CoV-2 sequences, sampled from 3 different locations: Australia (4), Italy (3) and Wuhan (2).
+The small example data set here consists of 9 SARS-CoV-2 sequences, sampled from 3 different locations: Australia (4), Italy (3) and Wuhan (2).
 We refer to the pre-print (Lemey et al., 2020) for a large(r) real-life analysis from the COVID-19 pandemic.
 All analyses have been performed in a custom build of BEAST 1.10.5 (see below for the download link; Suchard et al., 2018).
 Including an individual's travel history requires manual XML editing in order to specify the different model components.